Comparison·Jun 15, 2026·7 min read

 Zest's model-led architecture is the right shape for a US lender whose primary bottleneck is the score itself.
 For a different buyer profile, four things break.

 Document intake is not a primary capability.
 Zest is built around structured bureau and application data.
 The platform assumes the inputs are clean: API-fed bureau scores, structured KYC payloads, digital application forms.
 For a US credit union onboarding through Temenos, that assumption holds.
-For a SEA mid-market lender whose applicants send photos of payslips, scans of bank statements, and handwritten income declarations, that assumption is the operational bottleneck.
+For a lender whose applicants send photos of payslips, scans of bank statements, and handwritten income declarations, that assumption is the operational bottleneck.
 Zest does not solve it.
-Floowed treats it as a first-class part of the platform.
+Floowed treats it as a first-class part of the platform: it reads and analyses the paperwork other IDPs choke on.

-The Model Management System is the wrong operator profile for the buyer below tier-two.
+The Model Management System is the wrong operator profile for most credit and risk teams.
 Zest's policy editing surface is the Model Management System, which is built for credit teams that think in models, cut-offs, and challenger experiments.
 That maps well to a US bank's risk-engineering team.
 It does not map to a credit officer at a fintech, NBFC, or multifinance lender who edits the policy by writing a rule the way they would explain it on a whiteboard.
 Plain English is closer to how the policy is actually written in those lenders, and that is the operator surface Floowed is built for.

 Where Floowed is built to win